Assistant Professor, Public Administration and International Affairs

 Family policy, economics of education, labor economics

 PAI 781.001 Social Welfare Policy, We 9:30-12:15, Online

 Katherine is an Assistant Professor of Public Administration and

-International Affairs, and a Senior Research Associate at the Center for Policy
+International Affairs and a Senior Research Associate in the Center for Policy

 Research.
 Prior to joining the Maxwell School, Professor